 Garam Masala is a very aromatic spice mixture and is often used to prepare dahl, kormas and samosas.
 Because it has a strong aroma, it seasons curry a like dishes with meat.
 It tastes delicious with lamb, goat, fresh fish, potatoes or vegetable dishes.
 To enjoy the full flavor of Garam Masala, please add it at the end of the cooking time.

-Allergens: May contain traces of celery and mustard
+Allergens: May contain traces of celery and gluten

 Storage: Add your spice mixtures in airtight containers.
 The most suitable are glasses with screw cap.
 These can be cleaned very well by placing them in boiling water for 5 minutes.
 So they are sterilized and infinitely usable.
 All spices and spice mixes should be stored cool (15 ° C), dry and dark.